pepemongiovi/simple-bank-api/README.md

 ## Steps to run:
   ### Inicialize the container
   - Navigate to project root directory in terminal
-  - Run "docker-compose up"
+  - Run "docker-compose up -d"

-  ### [ONLY ON FIRST TIME] Create the datebases and run the migrations
+  ### [ONLY ON FIRST RUN] Create the datebases and run the migrations
   - Create the database "yarn create-db"
   - Run "yarn run-migrations"